Gambling and online casinos in Ethiopia

 - expanding the scope of digital payments.

-- the creation of a special gambling zone in Addis Ababa,
+Ethiopia is also considering the creation of a special gambling zone in Addis Ababa, where exemptions for international operators will be in effect.

 Social and cultural context